 Due to the sensitive nature of our clients' data, we have a heightened focus on data security and protection.
 We have implemented healthcare IT industry-standard processes, policies and tools through all levels of our software development and network administration, including regularly scheduled vulnerability scanning and third-party penetration testing to reduce the risk of vulnerabilities in our system.
-On an annual basis, we also undergo independent, third-party SSAE 16 compliance audits, which cover HIPAA requirements.
 Our clinical decision support platform achieved initial URAC accreditation in Health Utilization Management, or HUM, during September 2010 and was re-accredited during August 2016 for another 3-year period.
-Our cloud platform achieved HITRUST CSF Assurance certification in October 2015.
+Our payer solutions products have been accredited under the Health Network Accreditation Program of the Electronic Healthcare Network Accreditation Commission since 2006 and were re-certified in January 2019 for two years.

-Our Relationship with NantOmics, Allscripts, and Cancer Breakthroughs 2020
+Our Relationship with NantOmics and Allscripts

 We have worldwide, exclusive rights from NantOmics to resell their proprietary GPS Cancer product to institutional clients, including payers, self-insured employers and healthcare providers.
-NantOmics provides whole genome, whole exome and RNA sequencing, and inferred and quantitative proteomic analysis, along with related computational and data management and bioinformatics services.
+NantOmics provides whole genome, whole exome and RNA sequencing, along with related computational and data management and bioinformatics services.
 We provide these services as part of our comprehensive molecular analysis offering.
-Under the agreement, we are responsible for various aspects of delivering our sequencing and molecular analysis solutions, including patient engagement and communications with providers such as providing interpretations or our GPS Cancer reports and resolving any disputes, ensuring customer satisfaction, and managing billing and collections.
+Under the agreement, we are responsible for various aspects of delivering our sequencing and molecular analysis solutions, including patient engagement and communications with providers such as providing interpretations of our GPS Cancer reports and resolving any disputes, ensuring customer satisfaction, and managing billing and collections.
 Our current agreement with NantOmics expires in December 2020, subject to renewal for up to an additional nine years if certain thresholds are met.
 The terms of the agreement include an annual minimum of \$2.0 million in fees for years 2016-2020, \$25.0 million in fees for years 2021-2023 and \$50.0 million in fees for years 2024-2029 paid to NantOmics.